-All roads lead to Rome, but once there, orientation can be difficult.
-Piazza di Spagna is a good starting point.
+Piazza di Spagna, with its beacon of S. Trinità dei Monti, is a great point of orientation at the heart of Rome’s narrow streets.
 The Landmark is right on this sensational Piazza, just above one of the shrines of English Romanticism, the Keats-Shelley House.

 Looking north, one might walk up Via del Babuino, pausing at the antique shops, studios and galleries in the famous Via Margutta, the neighbourhood of Picasso, Puccini and Fellini, which featured in the classic movie, Roman Holiday.
 The neoclassical Piazza del Popolo with its twin baroque churches is only a few steps away.
 The Basilica of S. Maria del Popolo holds masterpieces by Raphael, Caravaggio and Bernini, among others.